 - TRX Certified Trainer

 After graduating from the University of Maryland with my B.S. in dietetics, I got certified through the American Council on Exercise as a personal trainer.
 That’s the time when I started to get interested in triathlons.
-I had the swimming background and cycled a lot with my dad so I figured adding in a run wouldn’t be too hard.
+I had a swimming background and cycled a lot with my dad so I figured adding in a run wouldn’t be too hard.
 I was always interested in sports nutrition due to my athletic background.
-However, training for and competing triathlons made me realize just how important proper nutrition and hydration is in sports performance.
-I started reading, interning with sports dietitians and attended as many sports nutrition conferences as I could.
-That’s when I learned how to put together sports nutrition plans for endurance athletes that is as specific as how many grams of carbs to eat per minute!
+However, training for and competing in triathlons made me realize just how important proper nutrition and hydration are in sports performance.
+I started reading, interning with sports dietitians, and attending as many sports nutrition conferences as I could.
+That’s when I learned how to put together sports nutrition plans for endurance athletes that are as specific as how many grams of carbs to eat per minute!

 After moving to SC, I started to shift my focus from endurance training to more weight training.
-I’ve always loved to lift weights and new that I put on muscle easily.
-After loosely joking about competing in a body building competition for years, I was encouraged by my husband and my co-worker, Sam, to finally sign up.
+I’ve always loved to lift weights and knew that I put on muscle easily.
+After loosely joking about competing in a body-building competition for years, I was encouraged by my husband and my co-worker, Sam, to finally sign up.
 After 8 physically and mentally demanding months, I finally competed in the figure division and was awarded 3rd place.